louthy/language-ext/README.md

 C# Functional Language Extensions
 =================================

 Using and abusing the features of C# 6 to provide lots of functions and types, that, if you squint, can look like extensions to the language itself.
-As well as an Erlang like process system (actors) that can persist to Redis.
+And an 'Erlang like' concurrency system (actors) that can persist messages and state to Redis.

 __Now on NuGet: https://www.nuget.org/packages/LanguageExt/__